sfigg/commercialization-public/docset/manufacture/iot/add-a-provisioning-package-to-an-image.md

     This opens the [Windows Device Portal](http://ms-iot.github.io/content/en-US/win10/tools/DevicePortal.md).
 From here, you can upload app packages, see what apps are installed, and switch between them.

-4. Use the default username (Administrator) and password (p@ssw0rd) to log on.
+3. Use the default username (Administrator) and password (p@ssw0rd) to log on.
-5. Click **Networking.**
+4. Click **Networking.**
-6. Check the **Profiles** drop-down, you should see the Wi-Fi profile you created.
-If you're testing on a real WiFi network, and if AutoConnect is selected, then in Available Networks you should see a check mark next to your network.
+5. Check the **Profiles** drop-down, you should see the Wi-Fi profile you created.

+	If the device is able to automatically connect to the WiFi network, then under **Available Networks**, you should see a checkmark next to the network you configured.

+    If your network requires steps such as accepting license terms, the device may not auto-connect.

 ## <span id="Next_steps"></span><span id="next_steps"></span><span id="NEXT_STEPS"></span>Next steps